Skip to main content

 7. Click Create a SAN.

-Connect the network drive to the server
+2. Connect the network drive to the server in the control panel

 1. In control panels go to Servers and hardwareNetwork disks and storage → tab Network disks.